As a child, I always dreamed of going to New York—isn’t that everyone’s dream?!

 You can check out the current drought monitor for NY right here.

 After I’ve presented you with some of the worst-case scenarios and natural disaster expectations for New York, you may be wondering what to do next.
 Hopefully, your mindset is geared towards preparedness!
 If so, here are a few resources that can help you along in the process.

 - Knowing your main threats are the basic stepping stone to determining what to prepare for.
 Each disaster presents different challenges, so make sure to learn the unique ways you can mitigate every type.

 - Learning preparedness skills in a hands-on environment is also highly encouraged.
 With the Community Emergency Response Team (CERT), you can obtain free trainings on emergency prep and meet like-minded individuals in your area.
-It’s a great way to connect with your neighbors and learn how to take care of yourself and others should a disaster strike near you.
-Find your local CERT group here!
+CERT is organized by the Federal Emergency Management Agency.